-Each year Junior gentlemen and ladies attend separate retreats that focus on vocation and which are held during Junior Week in the spring.
+This year, Junior gentlemen and ladies will together attend the retreat that focuses on the various aspects of vocations.
+Traditionally, the retreat is held during Junior Week in the spring.

 Senior Retreat (Kairos)